-Teachers are required to contact parents regarding student failure in their classes at the midpoint of each grading period and document this communication in the school database.
+Teachers are required to contact parents regarding student failure in their classes at the midpoint of each grading period and document this communication in PowerSchool or on DeansList.
 Failure of parents to receive notice does not constitute grounds for passing the student.
-The report card/transcript provides verification of loss of credit for the semester.
+The report card/transcript provides verification of loss of credit for the semester for high school.

-6.14.03 Notification for seniors
+6.14.03 Notification for Seniors